 We’re happy to offer guidelines on where to find financial assistance to support your switch to solar energy.
 For starters, the staff at the Public Works Department is always ready to provide up-to-date information on solar financing and incentives.
 Switch to solar panels and enjoy a clean, renewable energy source that makes a difference on your home’s energy usage and utility bills.

 Taxpayers are eligible to apply for a Residential Renewable Energy Tax Credit or a Business Energy Investment Tax Credit that can be equal to 30 percent of costs related to photovoltaic panel system installation.
 For more information on incentives related to solar, San Diego residents can find more information on our website.

 PACE offers low-cost, long-term financing for energy-saving projects like solar system installation, repaid as a special assessment/tax on your regular property tax bill.
 Semper Solaris can help you confirm eligibility, which is based on equity and ability to pay, through Ygrene Energy Fund.

 Semper Solaris offers secured financing through local credit unions, including Metropolitan Federal Credit Union and Point Loma Credit Union.
 With this type of financing, homeowners use their home as collateral for the loan.
 Typically, these loans provide lower interest rates than unsecured loans, and the interest is usually tax-deductible.

 Federal Housing Administration 203(k) Rehabilitation Loans are mortgage programs provided through lenders that have been approved by the Federal Housing Administration (FHA).
-These mortgages are intended for various home upgrades, among others photovoltaic (PV) systems.
+These mortgages are intended for various home upgrades, among other photovoltaic (PV) systems.

 PowerSaver Loans (which can be both secured and unsecured) that can amount to $25,000 are intended for single families who want to have small to moderate home improvements aimed at better energy-efficiency and renewables.